 The librarian will determine the rules and regulations as to student expectations while using the library and library book fines.
-Generally, not abiding by library rules or instructions will result in similar consequences as in the classroom, potentially resulting in the loss of use the library.
-The Library is closed during Lunch hour.
+Generally, the first penalty for not abiding by library rules or instructions will result in the loss of the privilege to use the library.